jmkl009/PalworldCharacterTransfer/README.md

 - The source player character save file in Players folder
 - The source world's level.sav file
-- The target player character save file
+- The target player character save file in Players folder
 - The target world's Level.sav file

 ## An example